department-of-veterans-affairs/va.gov-team/teams/vsa/teams/search-discovery/team-charter.md

 ---

 ## Guideposts
-### Mission:
+### Our Team Mission:
-To enable veterans to find the essential information, tools and services they need as easily and quickly as possible on VA.gov.
+(WORKING DRAFT) To enable veterans to find the essential information, tools and services they need as easily and quickly as possible on VA.gov.

-### Vision:
+### Our Team Vision:
-To make VA.gov the indispensible "source of truth" for veteran benefit information by simply searching for what they need.
+(WORKING DRAFT) To make VA.gov the indispensible "source of truth" for veteran benefit information through the power of a world class search experience.

+### How We Measure Our Success:
+(WORKING DRAFT)
+- Better search experiences as measured by:
+  - faster, more relevant outcomes
+  - satisfaction

 ### VA.gov North Stars:
 1. Increase the use of self-service tools and associated number of conversions